cmcornejocrespo/tddplayground/PhoneBillCalculator/README.md

 number of the recipient (with no leading zeros).

 Each call is billed separately.
 The billing rules are as follows:
-* If the call was shortear than 5 minutes, then you pay 3 cents for every started second of the call (e.g fort duration "00:01:07" you pay 67*3 = 201 cents).
+* If the call was shorter than 5 minutes, then you pay 3 cents for every started second of the call (e.g fort duration "00:01:07" you pay 67*3 = 201 cents).
 * If the call was at least 5 minutes long, then you pay 150 cents for every started minute of the call (e.g. for duration "00:05:00" you pay 5 * 150 = 7S0 cents and for duration '00:05:01' you pay 6 * 150 = 900 cents).